We co-build beloved organizations with innovative partners

 He believes that individuals, empowered by imagination and information, can solve virtually any problem.

-Pamela Abalu, co-founder of The Love and Magic Company, delivers cutting edge work infusing consciousness, energetic flow and inclusivity into global workplace transformations.
+Pamela Abalu, co-founder of The Love and Magic Company, pioneers human-centered design practices that infuse consciousness, energy flow, and inclusivity into global workplace transformations.